 Who should take this Project Management Fundamentals course?

-This course is for existing project managers who are interested in learning more about formal project management techniques, and anyone who is interesting in becoming a project manager.
+This course is for existing project managers who are interested in learning more about formal project management techniques, and anyone who is interested in becoming a project manager.

 Where is this course offered?